-Copyright protects your expression, not mere ideas or facts but your expression of them.
+Copyright law protects your expression, not mere ideas or facts but your expression of them.

 Copyright does not protect original ideas, just the original expression of those ideas!